d3fa/MACOS-EFI-Gigabyte-Z370-QTJ1-UHD630/Utilities/EnableGop/README.md

 ## Releases

 EnableGop version (OpenCore version)

+### 1.4 (0.9.3)
+ - Incorporates recent updates to OpenCore console control code, but no difference in behaviour compared to version 1.3 is expected on any supported systems.

+### 1.3 (0.9.2)
+ - Included fix to GopBurstMode for non-standard frame buffer information on AMD Radeon HD 7970 and similar
+ - Applied GopBurstMode even on natively supported cards, as it can provide a noticable speed up

+### 1.2 (0.9.1)
+ - Added GopBurstMode support

+*Note 1*: This should provide faster GOP rendering on all EnableGopDirect systems; and rendering at least at the same speed as before, and on some systems noticeably faster than before, on almost all EnableGop systems.

+*Note 2*: The compressed driver for version 1.2 is 1KB larger than for version 1.1, so for AMD vBIOSes which are tight on space version 1.1 may be used instead to avoid the need for VGA stripping to make additional space.

 ### 1.1 (0.9.0)
  - Fixed early verbose boot lines appearing over picker
  - Added EnableGop version number to UI section